LeoD-E1/api-disney/README.md

   **npm install**

-with this you has already to run the project
+with this you have already to run the project

 ### Deployment
 Once that you has instaled the dependencies, run the follow command